aleksein/cordova-plugin-drawoverapps/README.md

-Draw Over All Apps plugin for Cordova
+Draw Over All Apps plugin for Cordova AND request to stop optimising battery usage
 ===============================